 Let’s look at some content optimization best practices for writing for the web:

 - Find keywords and integrate them into your site: Keywords trigger your website to appear in relevant search results.
 You’ll want to choose long-tail keywords, which contain three or more words, to help your content appear in the right search results.
 When it comes to writing for the web, you’ll want to integrate keywords into your pages to help your audience find your content.

 - Link internally: Internal linking helps keep readers on your site longer, which can improve your site’s ranking and allow more people to find your content.
 When you link to other relevant pages on your website, you provide your audience with more information and help them get familiar with your brand.

 - Optimize your title tags and meta descriptions: Title tags and meta descriptions are essential for every page on your site.
 Google uses these features to rank your page in relevant search results.
 Make sure you use keywords in your tags and make descriptive title tags and meta descriptions.
 These are just a few best practices you can use to help your content become SEO-friendly.
 By optimizing your content for SEO, your business can create better and more accessible content for the web.

-3. Keep sentences and paragraphs short
+Writing for the web tip 3: Keep sentences and paragraphs short

 When you’re writing for the web, it’s essential that you make your content digestible for your audience.
 You can quickly lose your audience’s interest by having content that appears dense.
 When you’re writing website content, you’ll want to vary between short and long sentences.